adamflorin/loom/README.md

 ## Core Concepts

-A *player* generates MIDI for each track.
+A *player* generates MIDI for the track it belongs to.

 Players have motifs and behaviors:

-*Motifs* describe specific musical/stylistic ideas (patterns, rhythms).
+*Motifs* describe low-level musical/stylistic patterns.
+The MIDI data output by a motif is called a *gesture*.

-*Behaviors* govern high-level player decisions and select motifs to use.
+*Behaviors* govern high-level player decisions, including selectong which motifs to use.

+All players are affected by the *environment*, which goes in the master track.

 ## Usage

+### Creating and editing players

 To create a player in Live:

 * create a MIDI track and give it any old instrument
 * Before the instrument, insert a *MIDI Effect Rack*.
-* Navigate to the "loom/m4l" directory in the Live file browser
+* Navigate to the `loom/m4l` directory in the Live file browser
 * Drag any motif into the rack.
 * Hit play.
 You're already generating music!